mohammadsilwadi/reading-note-301/read08.md

 https://adventure-works.com/orders // Good

 ## What does it mean to have a ‘chatty’ web API?
 Is this a good or a bad thing?
-good thing , Chatty API is one that requires consumer to make tremendous (subjective matter) amount of distinct API calls to get needed information about a resource.
+bad thing , Chatty API is one that requires consumer to make tremendous (subjective matter) amount of distinct API calls to get needed information about a resource.

 ## What status code does a successful GET request return?
 2xx